severalnines/docs/user-guide/admin_settings.rst

 		- Network Throughput
 		- Server Load
 		- Handler

-We will add more options and report types in future releases.
+	- Package Upgrade Report (generating available software and security packages to upgrade)

 Operational Reports
 ````````````````````

 Provides list of generated operational reports.
+Click on any of them will open the operational report in a new tab.

 * **Create**
 	- Create an operational report immediately.